• Skip to primary navigation

 Air pollution can cause health problems.
 Air pollution is largely caused by motor vehicles.

-We can convert these two simple sentences into one complex sentences by using the word ‘which’.
+We can convert these two simple sentences into one complex sentence by using the word ‘which’.

 Air pollution, which is mostly caused by motor vehicles, can cause health problems.